KSneijders/AoE2ScenarioParser/docs/getting_started.md

 Define the file you will be reading from and where you will be writing your new file to.

-!!! type "Note"
-    It is recommended to not overwrite the file you will be reading for backup reasons.
+!!!
+Note "Where to find your scenario files"
+    The scenarios can usually be found here:
+    `C:\Users\<USERNAME>\Games\Age of Empires 2 DE\<STEAMID>\resources\_common\scenario`
+    The `STEAMID` folder is your steam ID and looks something like: `12345678901234567`

 ```py
 input_path = "File/Path/To/Your/Input/kFile.aoe2scenario"
 output_path = "File/Path/To/Your/Output/File.aoe2scenario"
 ```

+!!! warning "Do not overwrite your source scenario"
+    It is recommended to not overwrite the file you will be reading for backup reasons.

 Now create the `Scenario` object with the filename as parameter.
-Or create a default scenario:

 ```py
 scenario = AoE2DEScenario.from_file(input_path)